 How we award coffee places

 The perception of quality differs from person to person.
 Everyone has a personal idea of what "quality" means to them, which details matter, and which do not.
 The four of us are no exception.
 In our awarding system, we try to communicate a simple and intuitive way of how we perceive the quality of a coffee place.
 We do that by awarding each specialty coffee shop at least one of us has visited with either zero, one, two, or three golden coffee beans.
 Typically, we visit a place more than just once before awarding it.
-Until then, the coffee place is designated as "not visited yet."

 Zero golden beans mean that we have checked personally that the coffee shop in question prepares and serves specialty coffee - nothing more and nothing less.
 Zero golden beans do not mean that the quality of the place is not good.
 On the contrary, if our experience in a coffee shop has been repetitively bad, we might even consider removing it from the list.